skepticspriggan/dotfiles/README.md

 - _Minimal:_ Redundant information is removed to reduce the mental effort of finding relevant information (e.g. the prompt only shows the current path and not the username and hostname.)
 - _Soft colors:_ Soft colors are used to make it easy to distinguish between different things without over-stimulating the brain.
 - _Instant navigation:_ Navigation is as fast as can be at all levels:
-    1. Most used applications have shortcuts (e.g. super + 1 switches to the write workspace with a terminal in i3, super + 2 switches to the read web workspace with a browser in i3.)
+    1. Most used applications have shortcuts (e.g. super + a switches to the write workspace with a terminal in i3, super + s switches to the read web workspace with a browser in i3.)
 No need to search using alt + tab or the activity overview.
     2. Inside the terminal most used sessions have shortcuts (e.g. tmux prefix + N switches to the notes session in tmux.)
 Inside the browser most used tabs are have shortcuts (e.g. ctrl + 1 for tab marked first.)
     3. Inside the editor most used files have shortcuts (ctrl + h switches to file marked as first in nvim.)
 - _Machine independent:_ Reasonable defaults are kept to make working on other machines almost as smooth as personal ones.